 A comparison of simulation results with experimental data for bubble diameters versus depth, at the midpoint of the chute is shown in Fig. 4.
 The agreement is very good overall.
 Although the simulated sizes are somewhat smaller than the data near the top of the flow, the experimenters reported that sizes near the free surface were difficult to accurately measure.
 In any case, it is clear that an assumption of constant bubble size is not realistic and that the new dynamic droplet model has added more realism to FLOW-3D simulations of two-component flows.

-For more information about this model, download the Flow Science Report: Dynamic Droplet Sizes for Drift Fluxes
+For more information about this model, download the FLOW-3D Report: Dynamic Droplet Sizes for Drift Fluxes